Best Apps for Learning Mandarin Chinese

 Price: Free basic plan, option to pay to unlock additional features

-As an all-around app, it tackles vocabulary, grammar and pronunciation in each lesson, with fun graphics and creative exercises thrown in.
+This highly rated app has bite-sized lessons for HSK 1 to 6 learners.
+It tackles vocabulary, grammar and pronunciation in each lesson, with fun graphics and creative exercises.

-There are over 400 lessons, and they’re arranged according to real-life themes, such as work or ordering out at restaurants.
+There are over 400 lessons arranged according to common themes, such as work or ordering at restaurants.

-What makes the app stand out is how much it uses artificial intelligence to give you feedback.
-You’ll be regularly asked to say a word out loud or come up with your own sentence, and the app’s AI points out which parts you’ve mispronounced.
+What makes the app stand out is how it uses artificial intelligence to give you feedback.
+You’ll regularly be asked to say a word out loud or come up with your own sentence, and the app’s AI will point out any mispronunciations.

 Other Useful Apps for Studying Chinese

-All of the apps listed above have specialized Chinese content, but there are also more general language learning apps that I’d recommend to every Chinese learner:
+The apps listed above have mostly specialized content, but there are also general language learning apps that I’d recommend to every Chinese learner.

 Website | iOS | Android